Andy Harris (politician): Personal life

 Harris was married for 30 years to Sylvia "Cookie" Harris, who died of a heart attack on August 28, 2014.
 They had five children.
 In July 2017, he married Nicole Beus, a Baltimore County political and marketing consultant who serves as the chair of the Maryland Republican Party.

 Harris lives in Cambridge on the Eastern Shore, having previously lived in Cockeysville, a suburb of Baltimore.
 He considered himself a "citizen-legislator," having maintained his medical practice while in the State Senate.

 Harris has been an active member in the community as a member of the Knights of Columbus, an officer in the Thornleigh Neighborhood Improvement Association (vice president, 1984–85; president, 1985–86), a member of the Board of Directors of the Sherwood Community Association (1987–91), and vice president of St. Joseph's School Home-School Association from 1992 to 1994.
 He also served on the Board of Directors of the Maryland Leadership Council (1995–98), as a member of the North Central Republican Club (treasurer, 1997–98; vice president, 1998), and as a delegate to the 2004 Republican Party National Convention.
 Harris received the Dr. Henry P. and M. Page Laughlin Distinguished Public Officer Award from the Medical and Chirurgical Faculty of Maryland in 2001.

+In December 2025, Harris was treated at a hospital after an "episode of dizziness" nine days after getting hip surgery.